By Mark Wachtler

 July 7, 2013.
 Washington.
-In case readers missed it with all the coverage of the Trayvon Martin murder trial and the Supreme Court’s rulings on gay marriage and the Voting Rights Act, the US Supreme Court also made a ruling on lawsuits against drug companies for fraud, mislabeling, side effects and accidental death.
+(ONN) In case readers missed it with all the coverage of the Trayvon Martin murder trial and the Supreme Court’s rulings on gay marriage and the Voting Rights Act, the US Supreme Court also made a ruling on lawsuits against drug companies for fraud, mislabeling, side effects and accidental death.
 From now on, 80 percent of all drugs are exempt from legal liability.

 Drug companies failed to warn patients that toxic epidermal necrolysis was a side effect.
 But the Supreme Court ruled they're still not liable for damages.